-Visit our Visual Communion page for more details.
+Visit our Visual Communion page for more details and to book tickets.

 Beryl Dean was the pre-eminent ecclesiastical embroiderer of the 20th Century, and this study, hosted in partnership with the C20 Society and the Textile Society, will explore the significance of her ecclesiastical work as well as her contribution to the development of contemporary textile art.

 Speakers include those who worked with Beryl Dean, conservators and historians of her work, collectors and commissioners.